Enumerating finite O-sequences: sub-Fibonacci behavior and growth estimates: Introduction

 Second, we turn the iterative formula into an effective computation by encoding the required cardinalities via truncated generating functions and updating them layer-by-layer while storing only necessary intermediate data.
 This yields a memory-efficient algorithm that allows us to compute $O_d$ for all $1\leq d\leq 1100$.
 The resulting dataset enables an experimental study of the asymptotic upper and lower bounds of $\log(O_d)$ given in \cite{SZ} by R. Stanley and F. Zanello.
 We propose an empirical finite-range calibration of the upper bound that preserves the ${\sqrt{d}} \log(d)$ growth but substantially reduces the distance from the observed values of $\log(O_d)$ in the interval $1\leq d\leq 1100$.
 An analogous study of the Stanley-Zanello asymptotic lower bound for $\log(O_d)$ is also carried out.
-Using the Stanley-Zanello upper bound, we also show that a question posed by L. G. Roberts in 1992 has a negative answer (see \cite{RR} and Remark \ref{rem:answer}).
+Using the Stanley-Zanello upper bound, we also show that the sequence $(O_d/O_{d-1})_{d\geq 2}$ is strongly Cesàro convergent to~$1$.
+As a consequence, we obtain that, if the sequence $(O_d/O_{d-1})_{d\geq 2}$ converges, then its limit is equal to $1$, giving a negative answer to the question posed by L. G. Roberts in \cite{RR}, which asked if the limit of $(O_d/O_{d-1})_{d\geq 2}$ is strictly larger than $1$ (see Section~\ref{sec:consequences}).

 The paper is organized as follows.
-Section~\ref{sec:prelim} recalls background on O-sequences and lex-segment ideals.
+Section~\ref{sec:prelim} recalls background on O-sequences.
 Section~\ref{sec:iterative formula} develops the iterative formula and its algorithmic presentation, and establishes the sub-Fibonacci result for $(A_{d+2})_{d\ge 1}$.
+In Section \ref{sec:consequences}, as consequences of the upper bound proposed by Stanley and Zanello, we obtain the strongly Cesàro convergence of $(O_d/O_{d-1})_{d\geq 2}$ to $1$ and hence the negative answer to the question of Roberts.
 Section~\ref{sec:calibration} presents the calibration procedure, the numerical evidence up to $D=1100$ and some prediction estimates derived from this analysis.